Zlati839/Slack/README.md

 help - shows all of the commands summon - displays a png of a random boss from the game the bot is themed after fact - gets a random fact for the game the bot is themed after

+##How to use
+before every command there should be terrairabot-[command]